CyberT33N/YouTube-Bulk-Music-Player/README.md

 # Features
 - Randomise YouTube URL´s for fresh music feeling each new start
 - Detect duplicated YouTube links
+- When video is offline(Video Private/unavailable) the link will be deleted from the bookmarks.txt file!

 # config.json